Triathlon in Ohio

 • If the water temperature is 84 degrees or above, participants may NOT wear wetsuits.

 Expected water temperatures will be posted via our Twitter feed page 12-24 hrs before each event.
-Average water temperature for Portage Laker has been an average of 76 degrees.
+Average water temperature for the Buck Creek reservoir has been an average of 76 degree.

 Race Information